 One technique for overcoming external fragmentation is memory compaction.
 From time to time, the operating system shifts the processes so that they are contiguous and so that all the free memory is together in one block.
 For example, as shown in fig(h), compaction will result in block of free memory of length of 16M, which can be easily used for another process.

 In the case of any queries, you can write to us at [email protected] we will get back to you ASAP.

-Hope! you would have enjoyed this post about the Fragmentation problem and its types.
+Hope! you would have enjoyed this post about What is fragmentation & What are the types of fragmentation.